Introduction to Creative Project Management: Beginner's Guide

 Step 4: Feedback and Review

 Improvements or changes can happen in the middle of a project because of the unpredictable nature of a creative project.
-So, feedback from the team is essential to know if the project objectives are reachable with the fixed resources and timeline.
+So, feedback from the stakeholders is essential to know if the project objectives are reachable with the fixed resources and timeline.

 Step 5: Closing the Project